 There are some import restrictions/requirements that can apply to sauces, preserves, pickles and chutneys of which importers need to be aware.

-As of 25 January 2010 imports of certain feed and food of non-animal origin that are considered to be higher-risk can only enter the UK through specific ports and airports which are designated points of entry (DPEs) where official controls will be carried out.
+Imports of certain feed and food of non-animal origin that are considered to be higher-risk can only enter the UK through specific ports and airports which are designated border control posts (BCPs) where official controls will be carried out.
 A higher-risk product is feed or food that is either known to be, or is, an emerging risk to public health.

 Read a complete list of foods (not of animal origin) with current EU restrictions.

 As of 1 January 2010 imports of certain foodstuffs from certain non-EU countries such as sauces, preserves, pickles and chutneys that contain any dried fruit, spices or nuts, are subject to special conditions due to contamination risk by aflatoxins.
-This will mean that consignments can only enter the EU through specific ports or airports which are designated points of imports (DPIs) where official controls will be carried out.
+This will mean that consignments can only enter the EU through specific ports or airports which are designated BCPs where official controls will be carried out.

 Further information for business operators (link to old food.gov.uk Chemical contaminants) as well as our page on mycotoxins.